RxLaboratory/DuSI/tools/items/README.txt

 ## How to use DuSI

-Although DuSI can be installed permanently if you wish, by copying DuSI.jsx to an After Effects ScriptUI Panel for example, if you just need to run it once, you can just use the "File/Scripts/Run Script" meny entry.
+Although DuSI can be installed permanently if you wish, by copying DuSI.jsx to an After Effects ScriptUI Panel for example, if you just need to run it once, you can just use the "File/Scripts/Run Script" menu entry.